DavidLzCoding/ModernPHPLz/PHP Learning Notes/PHP Basics/README.md

 <p>This will also be ignored by PHP and displayed by the browser.</p>
 ```

-- php tags can also skip text when interpreter meets function definition syntax..
+- php tags can also skip text when interpreter meets function definition syntax.

 ```html
 <html>